 Do I have to take my required minimum distribution if I am still working?

 If you continue working past age 73, you have to take a required minimum distribution (RMD) from your IRA.
-However, you may qualify for an exception from taking RMDs from your current workplace saving plan, such as a 401(k), 403(b), or small-business account, if:
+However, you may delay taking RMDs from your current workplace savings plan, such as a 401(k), 403(b), or small-business account, if:

 - You're still working